Southeastern College Admissions Procedures

-necessary requirements for entrance into the program.
-It is the responsibility of the applicant to arrange for the school or issuing agency to send the required credentials directly to the admissions office if a copy is not available.
+All applicants are encouraged to secure guidance from an Admissions Coordinator to determine the necessary requirements for entrance into their desired career training program.
+It is the responsibility of the applicant to arrange for the school or issuing agency to send the required credentials directly to the college admissions office if a copy is not available.
 To be considered for enrollment at Southeastern College, all applicants must supply:

 Applicants will not be required to provide proof of high school graduation when they provide the following:

-- An evaluation of an official transcript by a school approved educational evaluator service attesting that the degree is equivalent to a degree earned at an accredited institution of higher education in the United States.
+- An evaluation of an official transcript by a school-approved educational evaluator service attesting that the degree is equivalent to a degree earned at an accredited institution of higher education in the United States

 - Successful completion of a secondary school program that is equivalent to high school in the United States.
-(Official records must be evaluated by a school approved educational evaluator service attesting that completion is equivalent to secondary school completed in the United States.)
+(Official records must be evaluated by a school-approved educational evaluator service attesting that completion is equivalent to secondary school completed in the United States.)